Planar Surface Reconstruction from Sparse Views: Experiments

 Our final experiment tests the effectiveness of the predicted relative camera pose.
 We compare our method with a number of alternate approaches and baselines.
 Additional experiments testing the use of attention features rather than concatenation features appear in the supplement.

 {\bf Metrics:} Following prior works \cite{su2015render,tulsiani2015viewpoints,Qian2020,banani2020novel}, we measure the camera rotation and translation by geodesic rotation distance and Euclidean distance separately.
 We report the mean and median error, as well as the fraction below a fixed threshold ($30^\circ$ and $1$m following \cite{Qian2020}).
+Evaluation on the translation angle error is in the supplement.

 {\bf Baselines:} We compare our full system with four baselines and two ablations.

 {\it Plane Odometry \cite{raposo2013plane} + GT Depth:} We apply the RGBD plane odometry system from \cite{raposo2013plane} to the ground-truth depth.
 As described in Section~\ref{sec:exp_full}, this approach mainly reasons geometrically, without learned priors or deep features.